He woke up on the beach.

 His heart hammered in his ears and fear raced in his blood.
 He stumbled to his feet even as a shapeless mass broke the still waters with whipping tentacles.

-"Holy fuck!"
+"Holy shit!"
 He stuttered into a run, heading toward the dark landmass as the tentacles lashed at the spot he was standing in just moments ago.
 His clothes were waterlogged and burning, the awful acidic water raising welts on his skin even as he dried rapidly in the warm air.
 "WHAT THE FUCKING FUCK!"